-16th Century England and william Shakespeare:
+16th Century England and William Shakespeare

-The rise of Europe and the beginnings of Britain's overseas influence.
-The greatest writer in the most influential language in the world.
-Sonnet 18-The theme of love and the beauty of 'Middle England.'
+- The rise of Europe and the beginnings of Britain's overseas influence. - The greatest writer in the most influential language in the world. - Sonnet 18-The theme of love and the beauty of 'Middle England.' - The 16th consider a very famous period and very important period in the development of especially English literature and modern England - 16th century is from 1500 to 1599 - Shakespeare one of the important figures in English literature, a person with a very famous name - The Sonnet is particular type of poem usually 14 lines the Shakespearian sonnet with special rhyme system

-Sonnet 18
+❖ Sonnet 18 by William Shakespeare

-Shall I compare thee to a summer's day?
-Thou art more lovely and more temperate: Rough winds do shake the darling buds of May, And summer's lease hath all too short a date: Sometime too hot the eye of heaven shines, And often is his gold complexion .dimm'd; And every fair from fair sometime declines, By chance, or nature's changing course, untrimm'd:

-But thy eternal summer shall not fade

-Nor lose possession of that fair thou ow'st;

-Nor shall Death brag thou wander'st in his shade,

-When in eternal lines to time thou grow'st;

-So long as men can breathe or eyes can see,

-So long lives this, and this gives life to thee.
+1 Shall I compare thee to a summer's day ?
+A thee= you 2 Thou art more lovely and more temperate: B thou=you art=are temperate = controlled 3 Rough winds do shake the darling buds of May, A Rough = strong Buds = flower 4 And summer's lease hath all too short a date: B hath=has 5 Sometime too hot the eye of heaven shines, C eye of heaven = imaginary of sun 6 And often is his gold complexion dimm'd; D dimm'd = dimmed 7 And every fair from fair sometime declines, C declines = go down 8 By chance, or nature's changing course, untrimm'd ; D untrimm'd = untrimmed 9 But thy eternal summer shall not fade E thy=your 10 Nor lose possession of that fair thou ow'st ; F thou ow'st = you own 11 Nor shall Death brag thou wander'st in his shade, E wander'st= walk 12 When in eternal lines to time thou grow'st; F thou grow'st = you grow 13 So long as men can breathe or eyes can see , G 14 So long lives this, and this gives life to thee .
+G thee= you

-thee= you